Ask a Marketing Expert

 Now here’s where a lot of agencies fall short.
 Yes, you can design a chart.
 Yes, you can add a pretty illustration.
 But this is not what true data visualization is.

 The entire point of the art is to make data as comprehensible as possible, to present it in the most easy-to-digest format.
 There are subtle but very effective ways to do this.
 The way you label, order, or use color can help or hurt your data visualization.
-(You can find out more about best practices in the Data Visualization 101 e-book from our sister company, Visage.)
+(You can find out more about best practices in our Data Visualization 101 e-book.)
 Ask them about their data design philosophy to get a sense of how they approach it.

 4) Do they work in different mediums?